vicentepese/otterseq/README.md

 ![Manhatan Plot](GWAS.png)

 ### `HLA_imputation.R`
-Utilizes HLA Genotype Imputation with Attribute Bagging (HIBAG) to impute the HLA types through `.bed` files - in this case, the QCed files. *Note:* a trained HIBAG model is necessary to run this function - if none available, please contact (Aditya Ambassi)[https://github.com/adiamb].
+Utilizes HLA Genotype Imputation with Attribute Bagging (HIBAG) to impute the HLA types through `.bed` files - in this case, the QCed files. *Note:* a trained [HIBAG](https://bioconductor.org/packages/release/bioc/html/HIBAG.html) model is necessary to run this function - if none available, please contact [Aditya Ambassi](https://github.com/adiamb).

 ### `submit_slurm.sh`
 Submits the pipeline to a SLURM-based computing platform.
 Requires modification of header.